ManufacturaInd/manufacturaindependente.org/content/private/servus-residency-proposal.md

 -------------

-We've already presented and published a paper detailing the architecture of this project.
-We have also developed a minimal version of the command-line tool, as well as a tentative first version of the Font Package format, which we need to invest further time to develop into a full specification.
+We've already presented and published a paper detailing the architecture of this project (<small>[ODT](http://media.manufacturaindependente.org/files/foundry-in-a-box_5et.odt "Foundry-in-a-box paper, 192Kb") or [PDF](http://media.manufacturaindependente.org/files/foundry-in-a-box_5et.pdf "Foundry-in-a-box paper, 585Kb")</small>).
+We have also developed a minimal version of the command-line tool, as well as a tentative first version of the Font Package format, which we need to invest further time to develop into a full specification ([fib repository](https://gitlab.com/manufacturaind/fib)).

 If this project is accepted, the residency would enable us to finish the development and documentation of the spec and scripts, as well as a first